99+ Tips on Where to Eat in Prague (2026, from a Local)

 Prague, the capital of Czechia, my home since 2001.

 What is the best Prague lunch or dinner spot?
-Two Michelin-starred restaurants and another 25 other Michelin restaurants.
+Five Michelin-starred restaurants and dozens of other Michelin restaurants.
 Countless other restaurants serving excellent international and especially Czech cuisine.
 Farmers’ markets and their street food.
 Beautiful cafes and patisseries that invite you to visit.
 And the panorama of the hundred-spired Prague.
 Who could resist? ❤️

 While traveling, I almost exclusively taste local cuisine, but at home in Czechia, I don’t resist foreign dishes either.
 However, I am a loyal fan of traditional Czech food.